compsocialscience/summer-institute/2024/accra/apply.md

 Interested participants can apply as:

-- An individual:
+- **An individual:**

 	-	A curriculum vitae (max 4 pages).
 	-	A motivation letter (max one page) describing why you wish to attend SICSS-Accra, your current research interests, future plans and how these intersect with the goals of this partner location.
 	-	A 2-page concept note on any computational social science-focused project you would like to work on during the programme.

 To be competitive, you must also demonstrate in your motivation letter that you can work as part of a team and what your likely contributions would be.
-Your proposal should also be clear, supported by evidence and demonstrate readiness for research in computational social science.
+Your proposal should also be clear and supported by evidence and demonstrate readiness for research in computational social science.
 We don't expect you to be an expert in computational social sciences prior to the summer institute.
 However, you must demonstrate in your concept note that your proposed research is interesting and can be explored during the summer institute and beyond (feasible).

 Applications/expressions of interest will be accepted from April 13, 2024, until July 8, 2024.
 In order to be guaranteed full consideration, all application materials must be submitted online via <a href= "https://forms.gle/NBNyh3edkeyg2arGA" target= "_blank">https://forms.gle/NBNyh3edkeyg2arGA</a>.

-- A group comprising of 4-5 individuals:
+- **A group comprising of 4-5 individuals:**

 	-	A curriculum vitae of all team members.
 	-	A motivation letter (max one page) describing why you wish to attend SICSS-Accra as a team, your current research interests, future plans and how these intersect with the goals of this partner location.